 Should pastors tithe?
 Here’s the deal.
 Pastors have to tithe — they have to.
 I know many pastors don’t, but you simply have to tithe if you are going to lead a church.
 And you need to tithe to your current church.
 The one whose name is on your pay check.
 Give your offerings anywhere you want, but tithe to your church.

-Melissa and I celebrated our 30th wedding anniversary this summer, and it brought to mind a story from our first week as a married couple.
+Melissa and I celebrated our 30th wedding a few years back, and it brought to mind a story from our first week as a married couple.
 I was finishing up college and Melissa was babysitting, making an astounding $60 per week.
 That was our income, $240 per month.
 When it was time to write the bills, we discussed how much to give.
 Melissa said, “Let’s give 10 percent; let’s tithe and believe God will one day entrust us with much more to give.”
+Right then we settled the question, should pastors tithe.
 We wrote a check for six bucks.
 It was wonderful advice.